 Working with the mindset that your business is always ready to be sold, means:

-All these things will not only make your business successful today but attractive to potential buyers as well, including internal successors.
+All these things will not only make your business successful today but attractive to potential buyers in the future, including internal successors.
 Ultimately, building a business that’s transferable means that it can run without you and that’s also the best way to survive one of these 5Ds.

 Do the right things – the hard things – to position your business for whatever life throws your way.
 It will be more financially successful, more fun to operate, and better protect those you love.

 Life is messy.
 But the future of the business doesn’t need to be.
 Make the commitment to tackle just one “what if” today, and check it off your list so it’s done.